wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/platform-guides/ios-and-ipados.md

 dateCreated: 2021-03-10T01:04:55.071Z
 ---

 iOS is the operating system which powers the iPhone and iPod Touch. iPadOS is a very similar platform and the security considerations are identical to iOS, so this guide refers to both platforms as "iOS".
-Whilst this guide does not apply to any specific version of iOS, it was last tested on iOS 13.1 in October 2019.
+While this guide does not apply to any specific version of iOS, it was last tested on iOS 13.1 in October 2019.

 # Securing iOS and iPadOS